 Bushy Tamarind Toechima pterocarpum Other names: Orange Tamarind

-This densely foliated small tree or large shrub is an understorey species naturally occurring in tropical rainforests where it can reach a height of up to 5 - 6 m.
+This densely foliated small tree or large shrub is an understorey species and naturally occurs in tropical rainforests where it can reach a height of 6m.
 Due to extensive clearing it now listed as an endangered species (1).
-Bark is dark olive grey colour with a firm and slightly rough texture (2).
-The orange colored fruit is a capsule showing three flattened lobes (wings) and measures up to 3 cm in length.
-It contains 3 shiny black seeds which are partly covered by a yellow aril at the top (3).
-Pinnate compound leaves feature up to 8 leaflets which are; elliptic in shape with broadly undulating (wavy) margins, up to 12 cm in length, hairless, dark green, glossy on top, firm and smooth in texture.
-Leaf apex is acute, ending in a fine point, base shape is cuneate.
-The petiolule (leaflet stalk) is about 1 cm in length and shows a swelling at the base (4).
+Bark is a dark olive grey colour and has a firm slightly rough texture (2).
+The orange coloured fruit is a capsule showing three flattened lobes (wings) and measures up to 3 cm in length.
+It contains 3 shiny black seeds which are partly covered by a yellow aril at the apex (3).
+Pinnate compound leaves feature up to 8 leaflets, which are; up to 12 cm long, elliptic in shape with broadly undulating (wavy) margins, hairless, dark green, glossy on top, firm and smooth in texture.
+Leaf apex is acute, ending in a fine point; base shape is cuneate.
+The petiolule (leaflet stalk) is about 1 cm long and shows a swelling at the base (4).
 Reticulate leaf venation is very noticeable as mid rib, lateral and net veins are raised (5).
-Distribution: Rare in lowland tropical rainforests in northern QLD.
+Distribution: Rare in lowland tropical rainforests in northern Qld.